ScaledMarkets/recommender-tfidf/README.md

 There are two test suites: a unit test suite and a behavioral test suite.
 Each is defined as a separate Maven module.
 (Yes, this is unconventional for unit tests.)

-To build the image, Docker is required, and so one should perform the build in a Linux system.
+To build the image, Docker is required, and so one should perform that part of the build in a Linux system.
 I have noticed difficulties running the MySQL container in Docker under the Mac version of Docker, so I recommend booting a Linux VM and running the tests in that - perhaps doing the whole build there.
+The Vagrantfile maps the output directories so they are available from both the Mac and a VM started with Vagrant.